ryanwaite28/cs-swe-guide/README.md

   - http://aleteya.cs.buap.mx/~jlavalle/papers/books_on_line/John%20Wiley%20&%20Sons%20-%20Programming%20Language%20Design%20Concepts.pdf
 - CERTIFICATE COURSES:
   - https://www.coursera.org/learn/programming-languages
+- What to practice:
+  - Try using different languages to get a feel for how it works

 9. ### OS (Operating system)
 - what is OS and why it's needed